 Details of our van

 We converted a 2001 Toyota Hiace.
 It’s a short wheelbase (SWB) but the tall model meaning that it’s a little taller than some other Hiace’s but it’s still not tall enough to stand.
 Toyota Hiace do make long wheelbase (LWB) models as well which would be great for that little extra bit of room.
 Of course, the size of your van alters the amount of room you have to play with.
-As we had the SWB version, we knew it was going to be fairly tight in there which is why a pull out campervan sofa bed was perfect.
+As we had the SWB version, we knew it was going to be fairly tight in there which is why a campervan sofa bed was perfect.
 Here’s an approximate design of the full layout of our van just to give you a better picture.

 From doing a lot of research we found there to be 2 main design options for DIY pull out beds for campers.
-1) the whole bed is a pull out bed or 2) an L-shaped bed with the L part being fixed and the remaining length of the bed being the pullout part.
+1) the whole bed is a slide out bed or 2) an L-shaped bed with the L part being fixed and the remaining length of the bed being the pullout part.
 As I’ve mentioned, we went with option 2 as it gave us extra lounging space as well as extra storage.
 We wanted the bed to be as close to a double bed as possible so designed it to be 120cm wide when pulled out and 180cm in length.

 We also decided to have the bed at the back of our van with the L shape going across the boot and have our kitchen storage at the front of the van behind the front seats.
 Both Tom and I were keen to have a clear view out the back of the van so we felt this was the best way to lay everything out for us.